dev-KingMaster/dev-KingMaster.github.io/content/about/index.md

   - Mentoring
 ---

 Hello!
-I'm James Lin.
+I'm James Bai.

-Innovative, task-driven professional with 6+ years of experience in web development across diverse industries.
+Innovative, task-driven professional with 7+ years of experience in web development across diverse industries.

 Proficient in developing databases, creating user interfaces, writing and testing codes, troubleshooting simple/complex issues.
 Have a great sense of understanding the business ideas clearly, writing easily understandable & clean and best-practice codes.